HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 cover.
 Each creature in that line must make a Dexterity saving throw.
 On a failed save, a creature takes damage as if it were hit by the arrow, plus an extra 1d6 piercing damage.
-On a successful save, a target takes half as much damage.\
+On a successful save, a target takes half as much damage.<br/>
-The piercing damage increases to 2d6 when you reach 18th level in this class.\
+The piercing damage increases to 2d6 when you reach 18th level in this class.<br/>
 **Seeking Arrow.** Using divination magic, you grant your arrow the ability to seek out a target.
 When you use this option, you don’t make an attack roll for the attack.